maalsolami/maalsolami/README.md

 >[!info]
 > This profile is WIP and will be updated soon

-All my project are kept private.
+All my projects are private.